zfauser/SignedIn-Public/README.md

-# SignedIn: A simple login website using React and Pocketbase
+# SignedIn: A login website using React and Pocketbase

 ## Features